thrishapraveen/cse15l-lab-reports/lab2.md

 ![Image](lab2_p2_ss1.png)

+* When setting up my SSH key for easy access during the lab section, I made a public and private key to my course-specific account.

 The absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6, so it should be a path on ieng6's file system)

 ![Image](lab2_p2_ss2.png)

+* When setting up my SSH key for easy access during the lab section, I made a public and private key to my course-specific account.

 A terminal interaction where you log into your ieng6 account without being asked for a password.